The AIDS Drug Assistance Program (ADAP) provides access to medications for people infected with HIV.

 - Currently have medical insurance or be in the process of applying for medical insurance.
 We can help you with this.

-- Have income below 300% of the Federal Poverty Level (FPL).
-If you are applying for coverage effective January 1, 2014, income eligibilty will be expanding to 400% of the FPL.
-CAREAssist uses the Federal Poverty Levels (FPL) to
+- Have income below 400% of the Federal Poverty Level (FPL).
+CAREAssist uses the Federal Poverty Level to

 determine eligibility based on income.
 The FPL is based on income and